 The Certificate in Western Civilization is intended for students who focus a portion of their university studies on the foundations of western thought and society.
 Its emphasis is coursework focusing on languages and cultures, science, the arts, philosophy, law and government in their ancient, medieval, and modern forms.
 Click here to learn more about the Foundations of Western Civ Certificate.

-Western Civ classes are taught by faculty from all over the University but are often taught by visiting scholars at the Center for Western Civilization, Thought & Policy, including the Conservative Thought and Policy Scholar.
+Western Civ classes are taught by faculty from all over the University but are often taught by visiting scholars at the Center for Western Civilization, Thought & Policy, including the Conservative Thought and Policy Scholars.

-Conservative Thought & Policy Courses The Visiting Scholar in Conservative Thought & Policy teaches courses at CU-Boulder as part of the program.
-Click here to learn more about Conservative Thought & Policy Courses.
+The Visiting Scholars in Conservative Thought & Policy also teach courses at CU-Boulder as part of the program.